configcat/docs/website/docs/advanced/code-references/overview.md

 ![flag-percentage-add](/assets/cli/scan.gif)

-If you want to see it in action on your project, run the following command in it's root folder:
+If you want to see this in action on your project, run the following command in it's root folder:

 ```bash
 configcat scan . --print